webtechnick/CakePHP-Whos-Online-Plugin/README.txt

  2a) Run the online.sql into your database
  2b) Run cake schema run create -path plugins/online/config/sql -name online
-   note: if you choose the cake schema route I suggest changing your database engine to MEMORY as it will be faster to access/write than default.
+   note: If you choose the cake schema route -- I suggest changing your database engine to MEMORY as it will be faster to access/write than default.
+   note2: if you choose the cake schema route -- change the ip column to 'unsigned'

  3) Add a bit of code to your app_controller.php